sdbaner/lemon-devops-excercise/SOLUTIONS.md

 - health checks
 - liveliness probe
 - readiness probe
-- monitoring/alerting
+- monitoring/alerting (yet to be implemented)

-### Cost optimization
+### Cost optimization (further enhancements)
 - Use serverless fargate for eks deployment

-## Best practices for designing application
+## Best practices for designing application (which has been implemented)
 - Use Ingress to expose services.
 This is safe, provides host/path based routing, load balancing and cost effective.
-- Use service mesh like Istio to handle circuit breaking, retries and security.
 - Apply resource requests and limits to avoid OOMkills and CPU throttling.
 - Apply readiness probe to check if container is ready to accept traffic.
 - Apply liveliness probe to check if the container is responsive.
+- Define network policies to restrict pod to pod communication.
 - Deploying application in proper namespace to provide isolation.
+- Always use multi-stage builds in docker, shrink container sizes by removing unnecessary files before deploying to production.

+### Best practices for designing application (yet to be implemented)
+- Use service mesh like Istio to handle circuit breaking, retries and security.
 - Use RBAC to grant the minimum permissions needed to users, pods, and services.
-- Define network policies to restrict pod to pod communication.
-- Always use multi-stage builds in docker, shrink container sizes by removing unnecessary files before deploying to production.
 - Setup proper observabilty to check cluster health using prometheus metrics and collect logs using fluentbit to troubleshoot errors.

-### Security consideration -
+### Security consideration (yet to be implemented)
 - Scan containers for vulnerabilities
 - Enforce security contexts to prevent privilege escalation by setting:
      runAsNonRoot: true
     allowPrivilegeEscalation: false
 - Use secrets properly using kubernetes secrets.

 ### Steps to setup